 Maps as an aid to planning

 I usually draw these maps in a spider’s web format.
 It is easier to see how the parts interact.
-However, my computer skills are not yet up to this.
-I have redrawn them in a table form..
+I have redrawn them as a table for this post.

-The map, below, will help you become more aware of what you want to do with your time and where you could get some help.
-The second map will help you decide how you want to manage your time in the future and give useful ideas on how to progress.
-These maps are very powerful tools.
-You will get the best out of them if you discuss your ideas with colleague(s) who can help you explore the implications and decide what to do.
+The map below will help you become more aware of what you want to do with your time and where you could get some help.
+The second map will help you decide how you want to manage your time in the future and give you ideas on how to progress.
+These maps are potent tools.
+You will get the best out of them if you discuss your ideas with a colleague(s) who can help you explore the implications and decide what to do.

-This is a hypothetical Time Planning map with two segment completed
+Here is a hypothetical Time Planning map with two segments completed

 (Can be person, group etc.)